Chapter 7

 You should also consider the impact of liquidation when evaluating whether to file for Chapter 7 bankruptcy.
 Any nonexempt assets will be sold, or “liquidated,” to repay creditors.
 While you will be able to protect many of your most essential assets, certain types of property cannot be exempted.
 If you have nonexempt property you are unwilling to part with, you may wish to consider Chapter 13 bankruptcy (if you have a high level of disposable income) or bankruptcy alternatives.

-Chapter 7 vs. Chapter 13 Bankruptcy
+Key Differences Between Chapter 7 and Chapter 13 Bankruptcy

 While Chapter 7 and Chapter 13 are both viable options for debt relief and they offer a fresh financial start once the debt is cleared.
 However, they each have a different approach.